My visa was granted for longer duration what should I do? Do I have an obligation to take action? Or Am I just lucky?

 Good luck on your journey!

-Book your free 30 minutes assessment meeting for Canada, Australia or New Zealand Immigration.
+Book your 30 minutes Immigration assessment meeting for Canada, Australia or New Zealand Immigration.
 You can find out your options and see if you are eligible to apply for a visa in your preferred destination country.